bytecodealliance/rfcs/accepted/cranelift-roadmap-2022.md

   focus to be -- but we should publish a document to help guide future evolution and provide a framework for deciding which future directions are in-scope.

+## Acknowledgments

+This RFC contains ideas and thoughts from discussions with many people.
+Thanks in particular to @fitzgen for feedback on a draft, and to @sunfishcode, @tschneidereit, @abrown for extensive discussions over the past two years about Cranelift's direction and possibilities.